Back-xy/expense-tracker/README.md

 1. Clone the repository to your local machine.
 2. Ensure you have Node.js installed.
 3. Navigate to the project directory.
-4. install dependecies npm `npm install`
+4. Install dependecies `npm install`

 ## Usage